Worried about twin expenses? Learn how to beat the cost of twins — a must for the twin mom who wants to save money with two babies!

-But then… I thought about that $100 and how useful it could be going toward something else.
-After a few days of mulling it over, I remembered our wants and needs.
-The twins needed a way to get around, but the stroller did the job just fine.
-I socked that money toward their college savings instead.
+But then… I thought about that $100 and how useful it could be toward something else.
+After a few days of mulling it over, I remembered our needs and wants.
+The twins needed a way to get around, and the stroller did the job just fine.
+I socked that money toward their savings instead.

 Think about each purchase you make and whether you can get by without it or by using an alternative.
 It’s easy to fall for conveniences and fun, but at what cost?
 Some are worth the sanity-saving convenience even if they’re not a “need,” but most others aren’t.

-Don’t fall for gimmicks and instead learn how to budget expenses like groceries, clothes and entertainment.
+Don’t fall for gimmicks and instead learn how to budget expenses like groceries, clothes, and entertainment.
 Use coupons and free samples.
-Live like how you did when you were in your early 20s just starting out.
+Live like how you did when you were in your early 20s starting out.

-Looking back, I was glad we didn’t buy that wagon and saved the money instead.
+Looking back, I was glad we didn’t buy the wagon and saved the money instead.

 6. Start saving now